 If yes, great.
 But if not, you should look at the companies and jurisdictions that those banks do accept.
 Otherwise, you might end up with an expensive shell company that you can’t even open a bank account for.

-After all, it’s easy to sketch out a list of potential jurisdictions to setup a company in.
-But determining the banking and payment solutions that match up with those jurisdictions is the difficult and time-consuming piece of the equation.
+After all, it’s easy to sketch out a list of potential jurisdictions to set up a company in.
+Determining the banking and payment solutions that match those jurisdictions is difficult.
+It can also be very time-consuming and complicated.

 Don’t waste thousands of dollars and make this offshore structuring mistake.
-Start with the most important component, your banking and payment processing requirements, and then work backwards.
+Start with the most important component, your banking, and payment processing requirements, and then work backward.